Rietumu Banka: Operations and Clients

 Rietumu Banka's operations are focused on serving large and medium-sized businesses and affluent individuals in Latvia, as well as in other Baltic and European countries.

 The bank's clients include companies operating in sectors such as green energy, food production, manufacturing, commercial and residential real estate development, construction, financial services, technology, trade, etc.

 Rietumu Banka offers financing new projects, refinancing existing liabilities, credit lines, and investments in business.
 Over the past five years, the bank has provided financing worth more than 1 billion euros, with a significant part of "green" loans.

 The bank ensures the management of free funds by applying various liquidity solutions and making investments in global financial market instruments.

 The range of banking services also includes remote account opening and management, international payments, currency transactions, deposits, brokerage services, payment cards, individual customer managers, etc.

 All business decisions of the bank are made in Latvia.

 The bank's central office is located in Riga, in the Rietumu Capital Centre, an A+++ class high-rise building.
 In 2010, the bank's office building received the Riga Architecture Award.
 In 2023, Rietumu Capital Center was awarded the prestigious Green Office certification by the World Wildlife Fund (WWF).

+In 2026, Ilta-Sanomat reported that Rietumu Banka was used to receive customer payments for Teboil, a Finnish fuel company owned by sanctioned Russian oil company Lukoil, after sanctions-related restrictions had disrupted Teboil’s payment traffic in Finland.